 Posture can signal both the enduring characteristics of a person (character, temperament, etc.), and his or her current emotions and attitudes.
 So, if your health is not enough reason to improve your posture, then the way you look might be?!

 The Physiotherapist from The Moving Body can assess your posture and check for imbalances.
 Contact us at The Moving Body if you feel that you need help with improving your posture or if your misaligned posture has already led to an injury.

-All our Physiotherapists at The Moving Body are Pilates trained.
+All our physiotherapists at The Moving Body are Pilates trained.
 Pilates is a good form of exercise that can help with postural correction.
 Our Pilates instructors can also do a postural assessment and work with you to correct your muscle imbalances.
-The physio’s and instructors work closely together and can refer you to each other in case they feel you are better off with the other discipline, to ensure the most optimal outcome for you!
+The physiotherapists and instructors work closely together and can refer you to each other in case they feel you are better off with the other discipline, to ensure the most optimal outcome for you!

 Article written by Nienke Assink, Physiotherapist